screwtopkitten/extensiontest/README.md

 # extensiontest
- A basic proof of concept chrome extension that takes all paragraphs and sets background to purple.
+ A basic proof of concept chrome extension that takes all paragraphs and sets content to what you enter in the popup.